// Google analytics code

 ” For to everyone who has, more will be given, and he will have abundance; but from him who does not have, even what he has will be taken away.”
 (Matthew 25:29).

-These words of Christ explain the whole gospel reading of the talents.
+These words of Christ explain the whole Gospel reading of the talents.
 In short, the one who has and to whom more will be added and multiplied (both the spiritual and, if necessary, the material things), is the one who thanks God for everything, no matter whether what happens or what he receives it seems good or bad to him at that moment; the one who is merciful to the poor and afflicted people and the one who offers all his things to God – in the fulfilment of the commandments, for the salvation of the world.

 There are a number of innate or inherent talents possessed by man; strengths, potentials, and opportunities available to him in order to perfect himself “to become a perfect man, to the measure of the stature of the fullness of Christ ” (Eph.
 4:13).
 By working hard through his talents striving for perfection he is actually giving himself to God.
 Giving is gratitude.